trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/SPI/SPI_TwoBoards_FullDuplex_DMA/readme.txt

   @endverbatim

 @par Example Description

-This example shows how to ensure SPI Data buffer transmission and reception using DMA mode through the STM32F3xx SPI LL API.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+This example shows how to ensure SPI data buffer transmission and reception in DMA mode.
+The example is based on the STM32F3xx SPI LL API.
+Peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).

 The communication is done with 2 boards through SPI.
    _________________________                        _________________________